-Having this information on hand prior to your discussions with the implementation partner really helps smooth the whole process.
-The implementation team can quickly understand what your business processes are and determine which ones are good fit to apply the Salesforce stack to.
+Having this information on hand before your discussions with the implementation partner helps smooth the whole process.
+The implementation team can quickly understand what your business processes are and determine which ones are a good fit to apply the Salesforce stack to.

 Communication is clearer, turnaround times are shortened, and potential issues can be identified and resolved before the actual implementation process commences.

 So, how to implement Salesforce?
 Setting up Salesforce can be done in a series of stages.
 It is hardly ever a one-time event.
 Even with module-based implementation, however, the following tips will come in handy at every stage: